adexfit/LearningReact/sonySangha.md

 ## Using the useEffect Hook in react
 + it performs side effect on a functional component
-+ it replaces all the lifecycle functions inn the class components
++ it replaces all the lifecycle functions in the class components

 + In class components we have:
     componentDidMount: when component mounts/loads